top of page

 • The north shore of the Sea of Galilee was even more traveled than the roads and routes leading through Jerusalem.

 • It might appear that Christ set up His ministry base in a remote place.
 However, just the opposite was true.
-He chose the northern shore of the Sea of Galilee (and Capernaum was located at a key place along the Via Maris) as a center stage so His message would reach as many as possible in the world.
+He chose the northern shore of the Sea of Galilee (and Capernaum was located at a key place along the Via Maris) as a center stage so His message would reach as many as possible worldwide.

 • By spending most of His ministry time in the northern Galilee area, Christ’s miracles traveled by word of mouth to the ends of the earth.
 This laid the groundwork and sowed the seeds of the gospel to the rest of the known world.
 As a result, evangelism done later on by the apostles would be easier and more acceptable.